25 Must-Read Children’s Books By Black Authors

 Young Mae dreams of dancing in space, surrounded by billions of stars.

-Mae’s determination, curiosity, and intelligence, combined with her parent’s encouragement, help her earn a place at NASA.
-Eventually, Mae becomes the first African American woman to travel in space.
+Mae’s determination, curiosity, and intelligence, combined with her parent’s encouragement, helped her earn a place at NASA.
+Eventually, Mae became the first African American woman to travel in space.

 Based on a true story, this beautifully illustrated book is perfect for young Black girls and young readers who aim to reach for the stars.